The Hounds of Justicenote From left to right: Roman Reigns, Dean Ambrose and Seth Rollins.

-Three-Token Band: Latino Seth Rollins, Samoan Roman Reigns, and Caucasian Dean Ambrose.
+Three-Token Band: Armenian Seth Rollins, Samoan Roman Reigns, and Caucasian Dean Ambrose.

 True Companions: Played wonderfully straight throughout the end of 2013 and into 2014.
 There was so much tension between Ambrose and Reigns that just about any other team/stable in WWE history would have long since imploded on itself— it seemed painfully obvious that WWE's creative team was setting up a team-wide split (possibly to turn Roman Reigns face and give him a push).
 However, thanks to the fact that Seth Rollins is apparently the chessmaster of the group (see Batman Gambit above), they actually became stronger.
 Also see Teeth-Clenched Teamwork above.

 Since Rollins' betrayal he's claimed that while Reigns and Ambrose looked at the Shield as a brotherhood and he himself played to that image, the truth is he considered them nothing more than business partners.
 Oddly enough, Seth Rollins may have just started setting himself up as the new Ultimate Opportunist by deconstructing this very trope.

 The Unfettered: Subverted.
 Ever since their alliance with Triple H, this has been toned down for the stable (not to say that they follow his orders without question).
 And Ambrose, while plenty crazy, seems to try to keep some semblance of focus for the sake of the team.
 (Operative word being "try.")
 There's no telling how far off the deep end Ambrose would go without Seth Rollins to pull him back occasionally.
 This was actually lampshaded by Rollins after he turned on them.